 Theft and assault

 Bandits are active across Mauritania.
-Bandits have carried out attacks at night in beach areas of Nouakchott and at deserted beach areas during daylight hours.
-Bandits have attacked vehicles travelling by road between Mali and Mauritania and in the north of Mauritania.
+They have carried out attacks at night in beach areas of Nouakchott and at deserted beach areas during daylight hours.
+Bandits have attacked cars on roads between Mali and Mauritania and in the north of Mauritania.

-There are increasing reports of car-jackings and theft associated with organised people smugglers who are using Mauritania as a transit point for illegal travel by sea to the Canary Islands.
+There are increasing reports of carjackings and theft from with organised people smugglers who are using Mauritania as a transit point for illegal travel by sea to the Canary Islands.

 - Pay attention to your personal security at all times.

 Commercial and internet fraud often originates in West African countries including Mauritania.
 Many victims have been defrauded and those who have travelled to the originating country have had their lives endangered.
 Some victims have been killed.
 Typically, criminals seek details of 'safe' bank accounts overseas (such as yours) in which to transfer large sums of money (as a donation or for a percentage of the amount involved).
 Others provide fake cashier cheques for 'urgent' shipments of large quantities of goods, request sizeable fees for a fake government contract and/or extort money from individuals they have convinced to travel to Africa for a business opportunity.

 Some Australian citizens have also been defrauded or had their lives endangered by bogus internet friendship, dating and marriage schemes operating from West African countries.
 These scams typically result from connections made through internet dating schemes or chat rooms.
 Once a virtual relationship develops, the Australian citizen is asked by their friend or prospective marriage partner to send money to enable travel to Australia.
 In some cases, the relationship is terminated and any chance of recovering the funds is highly unlikely.
 In other cases, foreigners are lured to Africa to meet their friend or prospective marriage partner and they become a kidnapping victim.